IswPolymerElements/isw-responsive-behavior/README.md

 ```

 ### Imperative
-iswResponsiveBehavior gets the onResize function called, with Polymer 2.0 classes you can use it like a lifecycle function.
+iswResponsiveBehavior gets the onResize function called, with Polymer 2.0 classes they can be used like lifecycle functions.

 ```javascript
 onResize() {